How Facebook failed to stem racist abuse of England’s soccer players

 Social media companies aren’t doing enough “because the pain hasn’t become enough for them,” said Sanjay Bhandari, the chair of Kick It Out, an organisation that supports equality in soccer.

 This season, Facebook is trying again.
-Its Instagram photo-sharing app is expected to roll out new features Wednesday to make racist material harder to view, according to an internal document obtained by The New York Times.
+Its Instagram photo-sharing app rolled out new features Wednesday to make racist material harder to view, according to a blog post.
 Among them, one will let users hide potentially harassing comments and messages from accounts that either don’t follow or recently followed them.

 “The unfortunate reality is that tackling racism on social media, much like tackling racism in society, is complex,” Karina Newton, Instagram’s global head of public policy, said in a statement.
 “We’ve made important strides, many of which have been driven by our discussions with groups being targeted with abuse, like the U.K. football community.”